AlessioGr/sveltescape/README.md

 - Allows more complex data structures to be managed
 - Optional prop pre- and post-processors, to move load from the svelte component to SvelteScape.
 Very useful in the shapes example, so you do not have to ship an entire SVG curve generator with negative runtime performance benefits.
 Instead, this generates the svg paths via the postprocessor.
 Do more calculations in sveltescape and less in production! => [Example](https://github.com/AlessioGr/sveltescape/blob/master/src/lib/storyconfigs/Shapes.ts) => [Result](https://story.bonfireleads.com/Shapes)
 - Made 100% in svelte & sveltekit - for svelte / sveltekit
 - SvelteScape stories are defined in separate ts config files => nothing needs to be changed or added into your actual .svelte component files.
-They stay clean!
+They stay clean & separated!

 ## How to use